mehulagg/gitlab/doc/ci/variables/README.md

 GitLab server and visible in job logs.

 You can use debug logging to help troubleshoot problems with pipeline configuration or job scripts.
-Debug logging exposes job execution details that are normally hidden by the runner and makes job logs more verbose.
+Debug logging exposes job execution details that are usually hidden by the runner and makes job logs more verbose.
 It also exposes all variables and secrets available to the job.

 Before you enable debug logging, make sure only [team members](../../user/permissions.md#project-features) can view job logs.
-You should also [delete job logs](../jobs/index.md#view-jobs-in-a-pipeline) with debug output before you make logs public again..
+You should also [delete job logs](../jobs/index.md#view-jobs-in-a-pipeline) with debug output before you make logs public again.

 ### Enable Debug logging